Yōko Maki (actress)

 Yōko Maki (真木 よう子 Maki Yōko, born Yōko Kanamori on October 15, 1982) is a Japanese actress signed to Soyokaze.
 Maki has appeared in several films including the 2004 film Infection and the 2004 American horror film The Grudge.

 Biography

 Maki made her film debut at the age of 19 in the 2001 film Drug.
 Her film career took off when she received the role of Aya in The Princess Blade, a 2001 reimagining of the manga Lady Snowblood.
 Maki later began performing on stage in the 2002 play Cross.

+Marriage

-In November 2008, Maki announced that she had married a 26-year-old man not in the Japanese entertainment industry.
-She also announced that she was pregnant.
+In November 2008, Maki announced that she had married former actor Reio Katayama, she also announced her pregnancy.
+On May 10, 2009, she gave birth to their only child, a daughter.
+They divorced in September 2015.